by Dr. C.H. Weaver M.D. updated 1/2023

 Checkpoint Inhibitors are precision cancer immunotherapy drugs that help to restore the body’s immune system in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
 Programmed death (PD)-1 and PD-L1 are proteins that inhibit certain types of immune responses that allow cancer cells to evade detection and attack by certain immune cells in the body.
 A checkpoint inhibitor blocks the PD-1 and PD-L1 pathway and restores an immune cells’ ability to recognize and fight the cancer cells.
 Checkpoint inhibitors are most effective when high levels of PD-L1 are present and in individuals with a high tumor mutational burden (TMB).
 A diagnostic test to measure the level of PD-L1 is available.

-Data from Phase 3 clinical trials evaluating checkpoint inhibitors in combination with platinum-based chemotherapy for the first-line treatment of patients with locally advanced or metastatic esophageal and gastroesophageal junction (GEJ) cancer was featured during a Presidential Symposium at the European Society for Medical Oncology (ESMO) Virtual Congress 2020 on Monday, Sept.
-21 The study found that checkpoint inhibitor immunotherapy when combined with chemotherapy improved the response to treatment, delayed cancer progression, and prolonged survival.
+Data from Phase 3 clinical trials evaluating checkpoint inhibitors in combination with platinum-based chemotherapy for the first-line treatment of patients with locally advanced or metastatic esophageal and gastroesophageal junction (GEJ) cancer was featured during a Presidential Symposium at the European Society for Medical Oncology (ESMO) Virtual Congress in 2020.
+The study found that checkpoint inhibitor immunotherapy when combined with chemotherapy improved the response to treatment, delayed cancer progression, and prolonged survival.7

 KEYNOTE-590 is a Phase 3, randomized, double-blind clinical trial that enrolled 749 patients with locally advanced or metastatic esophageal carcinoma (including esophageal squamous cell carcinoma and adenocarcinoma of the esophagus) to compare treatment with Keytruda in combination with chemotherapy or chemotherapy alone regardless of histology or PD-L1 expression status.